 We and the company are free to choose the law that applies to the plan.
-The law of England and Wales will apply unless you and we agree otherwise.
+The law of England and Wales will apply unless the company and we agree otherwise.

-If you live outside the European Economic Area (EEA), you and we agree and submit to the exclusive jurisdiction of the courts of England and Wales.
+If you live outside the European Economic Area (EEA), the company and we agree to submit to the exclusive jurisdiction of the courts of England and Wales.